qqilihq/dotfiles/readme.md

 Install [Homebrew](https://brew.sh).
 Then, run the `install-software.sh` script to install most of the software I use (except e.g. Affinity, …).
 Then, run `install.sh` to copy the dotfiles in place.

+Run `configure-macos.sh` to set reasonable defaults. **Important:** Make sure to enable “Full Disk Access” for the Terminal in the System Settings before.

 ```
 $ ./install-software.sh
 $ ./install.sh